mauroangeletti-lab/Enzyme_analysis/README.md

 Enzyme_analysis is able to fit enzymatic activity vs. [I] inhibitor concentration, using fitting equations by Bieth 1974, m.angeletti 2026
+Use in Colab, and you can add your own data

 Bieth, J. (1974).
 Some Kinetic Consequences of the Tight Binding of Protein-Proteinase-Inhibitors to Proteolytic Enzymes and their Application to the Determination of Dissociation Constants.
 In: Fritz, H., Tschesche, H., Greene, L.J., Truscheit, E. (eds)